January 4, 2024

 These include:

-• Travel insurance: In travel insurance, the excess is the amount you pay towards a claim for things like lost luggage or medical expenses abroad before your insurer covers the rest.
+Travel insurance: In travel insurance, the excess is the amount your employees pay towards a claim for things like lost luggage or medical expenses abroad before their insurer covers the rest.

-• Home insurance: For home insurance, the excess is the initial amount you contribute towards any claim, such as damage or theft, affecting how much the insurer will reimburse.
+Home insurance: For home insurance, the excess is the initial amount your employees contribute towards any claim, such as damage or theft, affecting how much the insurer will reimburse.

-• Car insurance: In car insurance contracts, the excess is the amount you pay out-of-pocket in case of an accident or damage claim before the insurance company steps in to cover the remaining costs.
+Car insurance: In car insurance contracts, the excess is the amount your employees pay out-of-pocket in case of an accident or damage claim before the insurance company steps in to cover the remaining costs.

-A no-claim bonus (NCB) is a discount insurers offer for each year you don't make a claim, rewarding the time you stay healthy and safe.
+A no-claim bonus (NCB) is a discount insurers offer for each year your employees don't make a claim, rewarding the time they stay healthy and safe.

 In Ireland, while NCB is prevalent in car insurance, offering significant premium reductions for claim-free years, it's less common in health insurance.